rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 At the end of these steps you should have your own copy of the shiny web app up-and-running using R-Studio on your local computer and ready to begin customizing it.

-If you intend to deploy as a kiosk you will want to also complete steps in the document SETUP_FOR_WINDOWS.md in the project's top level directory.
-Unfortunately there are quite a number of steps and tweaks to Windows 10 and the user accounts settings required to get the full, securely locked-down kiosk behavior we ultimately require.
-The provided document describes these settings and tweaks in full and painful detail.
+After cusomization, if you intend to deploy as a kiosk you will want to also complete steps in the next two  documents.
+SETUP_FOR_WINDOWS.md in the project's documents directory.
+This document covers steps and tweaks to Windows 10 and the user account settings required to get the full, securely locked-down kiosk behavior we require.

-The final deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the third companion document FINAL_DEPLOYMENT.md in the project's top level directory.
+The final deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the companion document FINAL_DEPLOYMENT_FOR_WINDOWS.md in the project's documents directory.

-There is a document that describes  the available configuration parameters and performance 'tweeks' - CONFIGURATION_GUIDE_README.md
+There is a document that describes  all of the available configuration parameters  - the CONFIGURATION_GUIDE_README.md

-There is a useful document describing TIPS_TRICKS_AND_MAINTENANCE.md
+There is also useful document describing TIPS_TRICKS_AND_MAINTENANCE.md

-If you are wanting to modify or further develop the application there is a fifth document named DEVELOPERS_README.md that may be helpful.
+If you are wanting to modify or further develop the application there is also document named DEVELOPERS_README.md that may be helpful.

 #### 1.0 - A Brief Description of "The System"